BhavanaShettigar/Website-to-Fetch-Employee-Data-using-MongoDB/README.md

-#Retrieving data from mongodb to website
+#Retrieving Employee data from mongodb to website

 Candidate Portal: Retrieving data from mongodb to website